KLFAMO/current3x3A_Artiq/README.md

 `STATE ?` - display current ttl state

+Commands can be joined using `;` separator: ex. `s1:v2 2.1; s1:t 3` (max 100 characters in one message)

 # Issues

 Please add your comments in the `Issues` Github section (at the top of this page).

 ### Known issues
 - the current direction is opposite to set current
+- communication issues when not nc in linux is used